World shares cling near record highs - Up News Info

 “Equities, of course, continue to shrug off or ignore anything that might be considered remotely negative as they continue their merry and complacent dance towards an inevitable reckoning.”

-S&P 500 futures signaled a 0.1% dip for Tuesday’s open, after the index closed 0.8% higher at a record on Friday.
-The Dow Jones Industrial Average rose 0.4% and the Nasdaq Composite added 0.8% to also hit a record.
+S&P 500 futures signaled a flat open for Tuesday, after the index closed 0.8% higher at a record on Friday.
+The Dow Jones Industrial Average rose 0.4% and the Nasdaq Composite added 0.8%. setting another record.

 U.S. non-farm payrolls increased by a bigger-than-expected 850,000 jobs last month, data on Friday showed.
 But the unemployment rate unexpectedly ticked up to 5.9% from 5.8%, while the closely watched average hourly earnings, a gauge of wage inflation, rose 0.3% last month, lower than the consensus forecast for a 0.4% increase.